kuldeepaher01/linux-ros-foxy-cuda11.8/README.md

     chmod +x cuda.sh

 After installing driver if you see blank screen after bootloader:
-1. In grub menu select ubuntu and press e and add `nvidia-drm.modeset=1` to the line where it says cmdline_linux you can read about this [here](https://forums.linuxmint.com/viewtopic.php?t=352940)
+In grub menu select ubuntu and press e and add `nvidia-drm.modeset=1` to the line where it says linux, you can read about this [here](https://forums.linuxmint.com/viewtopic.php?t=352940)
+This is just temporary fix for getting display back. dpkg and install the drivers again or whatever you feel.

 Tip: If you are from Indian and using JIO as your ISP, nvidia drivers and foxy installation might fail as jio has banned raw.github domain.